dustinpfister/blog_posts/_posts/threejs-camera-perspective.md

 * camera.far

 However if I make a change to a value that has to do with the position, rotation, or any kind of Object3d level class property such as the name of the camera for example, then there is no need to call the update projection matrix method.
 Changes to those kinds of values will always have the same result as with any other object in threejs such as a Mesh, or Group.

+### 2.1 - Change FOV example

+For this first example I am just changing the Field of view of a camera.

 ```js
 (function () {